sheriff1/vtvisyelp/README.md

 =========
 -Parse objects to get the following information - http://wiki.fasterxml.com/JacksonInFiveMinutes

-    S---> All of the user profile objects match up with a review object                             [ ]
+    S---> All of the user profile objects match up with a review object                             [X]
-    S---> Extract all Virginia Tech objects to separate JSON files                                  [ ] -expecting 770 review objects, <=770 user profile objects, and 91 business profile objects
+    S---> Extract all Virginia Tech objects to separate JSON files                                  [X] -expecting 770 review objects, <=770 user profile objects, and 91 business profile objects OUTPUT FROM ID_Match.java: Number of VT objects:
+						Business profiles: 143
+						User profiles: 320
+						User reviews: 992

-	S---> How many restaurants are near Virginia Tech (can be verified by "stufte" website)         [ ] D---> How many categories of restaurants are there near Virginia Tech                           [ ] D---> How many restaurants are within each these categories                                     [ ] S---> The earliest and latest dates of reviews of restaurants                                   [ ]
+	S---> How many restaurants are near Virginia Tech (can be verified by "stufte" website)         [*] -see above

+	D---> How many categories of restaurants are there near Virginia Tech                           [ ] D---> How many restaurants are within each these categories                                     [ ] S---> The earliest and latest dates of reviews of restaurants                                   [ ]